 • Representation of client in guardianship proceeding, wherein client sought (and ultimately received) guardianship of minor grandchild following tragic death of client’s daughter.

-Alex has served as a supervising attorney for Shook’s Summer Associates program for multiple years and mentors junior associates.
+Alex served as a supervising attorney for Shook’s Summer Associates program for multiple years and mentors junior associates.
 She is actively involved in Shook’s diversity and recruiting efforts and previously served as a member of the firm’s Associates Committee.

 Publications